 It was when I was in a foreign land, completely detached from all Christian contact in every shape or form, without any of the ‘spiritual aids’ I’d always been used to having back home.
 I was left with just one ‘spiritual aid’ – my Bible.
 I had no option other than to learn how to ‘walk alone’ with the Lord.

-It was a lonely, long, and painful process, and even though I’d followed the Lord since I was twelve-years-of age & served Him with all of my heart, I felt like a toddler learning how to walk!
+Even though I’d followed the Lord since I was twelve-years-of age, and served Him with all of my heart since then, I felt like a toddler learning how to walk again!
+It was a long, lonely, and painful process walking alone with the Lord.
 I fell, I stumbled, I cried – a lot!
-No-matter how much a parent loves their child, ‘walking alone’ is something the child has to learn to do all by itself and they will fall down and hurt themselves time and again before ‘something’ suddenly ‘clicks’ and he ‘gets it’ and can walk all alone without mom or dad’s help!
+No-matter how much a parent loves their child, ‘walking alone’ is something the child has to learn to do all by itself.
+They fall down and hurt themselves time and again before ‘something’ ‘clicks’ and they can walk all alone without any help from mom or dad!

 I didn’t know it at the time, but the Lord was teaching me the best lesson I would ever learn in my Christian life and I knew that if ever the time came for me to ‘walk all alone with Him’ again – that I would know how to!
 And that time arrived!
 LOCKDOWN!